kjosib/glowing-chainsaw/docs/source/language.rst

 As of version 0.8.4, :code:`\\` and :code:`\"` also do the sensible thing.
 (Backslash before any other character is considered a syntax error.)

+	If you provide a module definition as a triple-quoted string, it will be an excellent idea to make that string "raw", as in :code:`r"""... \X  ..."""`, to avoid quadruple-backslash heck.

 Formula Strings
 -------------------------------------------